socialisewrld/.github/profile/README.md

     *Inspired by previous work in i.e. WYSIWYG Editors, Webflow, Glitch, Thimble, WebMaker.*

-    > 1. Live Server - Client-side hot reload for any programming language using WebAssembly - VS Code Extension
+    > 1. Live Server - Client-side hot reload for any programming language using WebAssembly
-    > 2. Visual Editor - Visual tools, components, drag and drop features - VS Code Extension
+    > 2. Code Server - Code Editor on the Web and API to expose functionality and extensions
-    > 3. Code Server - VS Code on the Web and API to expose functionality and extensions
+    > 3. Visual Editor - Visual tools, components, drag and drop features
     > 4. User Platform - Publish, Fork and Share software and content i.e. applications, games, animations etc..
     > 5. Open Virtual Hardware - A platform for application developers to build and test software before and after hardware availability.
 Simulating memory and peripherals, removing the complexity of building and configuring board farms for testing.